alamimran613/Interview-Questions/README.md

 🔹 **Data Structures & Algorithms** 📊
 🔹 **Behavioral & HR Questions** 🗣️

+> ⚠️ **Important:** This repository is strictly for **real interview questions** that have been asked in actual interviews.
+Please do **not** add general or assumed questions that can be found anywhere.
+We aim to build a collection of authentic, practical interview experiences. ✅

 This repository is **open-source**, and contributions are welcome! 🎉

 ---